cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 To add a file to your project, right click on the project in the solution explorer window, then hover over add and click *Existing Item* as shown in Figure 3.1.

 Upon clicking on the Add existing item option another file explorer window will open.
-Navigate back to the  bin directory of humanfactors.
+Navigate back to the  bin directory of DHART_API.

 ![All Files](walkthroughs/VisualStudio/all_files.png)